jpsdr/MKVToolnix-Windows-7/doc/development.md

 available and `FILE_STATUS_DONE` when the end has been reached.

 Each data packet is stored in an instance of `packet_c`.
-If the source container provides a timecode then that timecode should be set in the packet as well.
+If the source container provides a timestamp then that timestamp should be set in the packet as well.

 ## `create_packetizer(int64_t track_id)` ##